2022 A-League Men Grand Final: Western United

 Western United finished the season in 3rd place, where they played 6th placed Wellington Phoenix in the first elimination final, where they won 1–0 at AAMI Park in front of 3,376 fans.
 Western United then faced Melbourne Victory in the semi-final, who had finished the regular season in second place.
 After losing the home leg 0–1, Western United then mounted a comeback in the away leg, defeating Melbourne Victory 4–1 in front of 15,349 spectators, with the scoreline being 4–2 on aggregate, to progress to their first ever A-League Men Grand Final.

 Pre-match

 Venue selection

 The Grand Final was held at AAMI Park in Melbourne, the home ground of Melbourne City.
-This was the third Grand Final hosted at the venue, after 2015 and the previous edition in 2021.This Grand Final was the last final to be played outside of Sydney until 2026.
+This was the third Grand Final hosted at the venue, after 2015 and the previous edition in 2021.

 Broadcasting

 The Grand Final was broadcast throughout Australia live and free on Network 10 and streamed on Paramount+ and 10Play, the latter being for free.